Quantum Key Distribution with Imperfections: Recent Advances in Security Proofs: Asymptotic key rate optimization algorithms

 In this section, we detail how the asymptotic key rate $r_\infty$ of QKD protocols can be efficiently bounded using different algorithmic strategies, enabling the numerical security analysis of various protocols.
 These algorithms mainly differ in how they implement the conditional entropy minimization in the Devetak–Winter formula

 where the minimization represents the worst-case scenario compatible with the protocol.
-For sufficiently simple scenarios, the optimization can achieve tight results.
+The state over which the optimization is performed corresponds to the single-round (iid) reduction.
+A key rate valid against collective attacks obtained through the minimization of Eq. (\ref{eq: devetak winter minimization}) can be converted to a key rate against coherent attacks with analytical techniques explained of Sec. \ref{sec: finite keys}, which in turn will depend on the number $n$ of rounds.

 Notice that $H(A \vert B)$ depends on the amount of leak required for each specific protocol.
 This term does not need to be included in the minimization, as analytical upper bounds can usually be computed from the estimated parameters.
 For simple protocols, it is possible to obtain tight, and in some cases fully analytical, lower bounds on $H(A \vert E)$.
 However, as the protocol increases in complexity --- with more measurement settings, higher dimensions, and the inclusion of imperfections --- deriving such bounds analytically quickly becomes infeasible.

 The minimization of $H(A \vert E)$ is a difficult optimization task due to the complexity of finding global optimal points for the conditional von Neumann entropy.
 As it is a non-linear function, the usual tools of SDPs (for which we provide an introduction in Appendix \ref{sec: basic optimizations}) must then be extended to tackle these QKD rates, and such algorithms must also be compatible with the assumptions present in each protocol.
 In other words, a numerical method tailored for device-independent scenarios is not applicable for a fully characterized protocol (see Sec. \ref{sec: device trutability} for a description of device-independence), as they represent completely different optimization problems.
+In particular, fully characterized protocols demand the optimization to happen over a state with characterized dimension\footnote{This contrasts with DI scenarios, where the numerical techniques are agnostic regarding the dimensions of states and measurements.}, being a $d \times d$ matrix (so that CV protocols demand either a dimension cutoff, or a squashing procedure to treat it similarly to a finite-dimensional system \cite{li2020application}.
+More precisely squashing is used in DV protocols where measurements are implemented with threshold detectors.
+The problem there is that the actual POVMs of threshold detectors are sensitive to the photon number and hence infinite dimensional.
+Squashing is a solution to this infinite dimensionality \cite{li2020application}.
+In contrast, the CV is dealt with differently -- the cutoff is performed at the level of SDPs, i.e. the SDP is formulated in the original infinite dimensional space and another, finite SDP is found.
+Solutions to the finite dimensional SDP are shown to lower bound the solution to the infinite dimensional SDP (This method is referred to as "dimension-reduction method" \cite{upadhyaya2021dimension}).

 Following the notation in \cite{winick2018reliable}, we denote by $\mathbf{S}$ the set of \textit{feasible} density operators of the initial distribution stage of the protocol, i.e. the set of normalized, hermitian an positive semi-definite (PSD) matrices satisfying the probabilistic constraints of the cryptographic scenario, reflecting the information that can be obtained through measurements in the protocol (as shown in Eq.~(\ref{eq: probabilities EB})):